LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

+[//]: Does this belong under 3 #'s?
 ## Being true to the story - not the facts

 There is an essence of your story which you are trying to convey to your audience.
 There are also historical facts of your story.
 Sometimes these can confuse or muddy your story.
 Sometime these can be in direct conflict.
 My advice is to prioritize your story and its message.
 As such, use facts when they are convenient.
 And disregard them or even make them up when they are not.

+[//]: You may need to provide examples or more details.
+This sounds like you're telling talkers to be dishonest with their audience if the facts are inconvenient.
+How is it any different from fake news?
+You risk your credibility as an author if you don't flesh this out a bit more.

 > “Get your facts first, and then you can distort them as much as you please.”
 >